3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Experimental Setup

 \subsection{Dataset Preparation}

-Two datasets are used for experimentation of the proposed method.
+Two datasets are used for the experimentation of the proposed method.
 Because of the nature of the CT modality and the network architecture, 3D datasets are prepared rather than shuffled 2D CT image slices.
 Firstly, synthetic data which is a 3D version of the 2D ellipses dataset of Deep Inversion Library (DIV$\alpha l$) is prepared \cite{Dival}.
-On the other hand, a chest dataset acquired from Mayo Clinic for the AAPM Low Dose CT Grand Challenge is used as the real dataset \cite{mccollough2020low}.
+For human CT experiments, a chest dataset acquired from Mayo Clinic for the AAPM Low Dose CT Grand Challenge is used as the real CT dataset \cite{mccollough2020low}.